Leif2112/Farscape/README.md

 # Farscape

 Final year university project submitted in collaboration with Mr. *Bray Gallienne*.
-This repository contains code to automatically track and compute the rotation of sunspost.
+This repository contains code to automatically track and compute the rotation of sunspots.
 It accompanies our [paper](url).

 **Let's dive in!**

 ![alt text](https://github.com/Leif2112/Farscape/blob/main/project/images/cover%20image.png?raw=true)